bashfx/fx-semver/README.md

 ## Overview

 The SEMV script is a comprehensive Bash tool designed for managing semantic versioning (FX-SEMVER) in Git repositories.
 It provides a range of functionalities to automate versioning tasks, handle Git tags, and streamline development workflows.
-This tool is ideal for projects that require precise version tracking and integration with Git operations.
+This tool is ideal for projects that require precise version tracking and integration with Git operations!

 ## Features